phette23/Level-Counter/readme.markdown

 ## HTML5 Boilerplate

 I'm using [the HTML5 boilerplate](http://html5boilerplate.com/) as a, um, boilerplate.
 Once there's a working project with sufficient functionality then I will strip out unused features but for now I'm leaving them in.
-So there's a link to [Modernizr](http://www.modernizr.com/) even though I'm not using it right now.

 ## To Do